"If

 What Biblical laws governed debts?

-Debts were revoked every seventh year and again every 50th
+Debts were revoked every 7th year, and again every 50th

 "Every fiftieth year ... shall be holy, a time to proclaim